sammontakoja/KotlinTestVersusJUnit/README.md

 1. Tests run fast
 1. Tests contains noise code as little as possible
 1. Tests are easy to group together
-1. Tests are easy to run with IDE (I use IDEA)
+1. Tests can be run with IDE (I use IDEA)
 1. Tests are easy to run with popular build tools

 ## Module structure